input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 blockchain.
 On the contrary, lightweight delegation is available for everybody, but certificates are not stored within the blockchain and aren't considered when checking eligibility threshold.
 As paper suggests, *delegation-by-proxy* scheme is used.
-For more details about delegation implementation see **TODO**.

-# Modified Things
+# Modifications

 ## Leader Selection Process